Rui-San/LAPR2_2023_2024/docs/sprintC/global-artifacts/user_manual.md

 > ### Issue 3:
 >
-> If while logging in, you see the error “Invalid username or password” make you inserted the right email and password and try again.
+> If while logging in, you see the error “Invalid username or password” make sure you inserted the right email and password try again.

 > ### Issue 4:
 >